grappendorf/caretaker-server/README.md

 Deployment
 ----------

-### Prerequisites
+### Run the server on the development host

-* RVM installed for the development user
+* Install RVM for the development user
-* Ruby 2.3.0
+* Install Ruby 2.3.0
-* A _caretaker-server_ gemset (created when you enter the project directory)
+* Create a _caretaker-server_ gemset (created when you enter the project directory)
 * Install all the gems with `bundle install --without=development test`

-### Run the server on the development host

 * Create the production database with `RACK_ENV=production rake db:reset`
 * Start the server with `rackup -p 3000`

 This starts the REST API server on localhost port 3000.
 The server also listens for UDP packets on port 2000 and 55555 (this can be configured in the file _config/environments/production.rb_`.

-## Run the server inside a Docker container
+### Run the server inside a Docker container

-* Build the container image with `rake docker:image` (the resulting image is named _grappendorf/caretaker-server_ and tagged with _latest_ and the current version number
+* Build the container image with `./bin/build-server` (the resulting image is named _grappendorf/caretaker-server_ and tagged with _latest_ and the current version number
 * Create a new network with `docker network create caretaker`
 * Then start the workspace with `bin/start-server`